magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42791-->

-*  Magento now displays products as expected on the storefront after re-indexing.
+*  {{ site.data.var.ee }} now displays products as expected on the storefront after re-indexing.
 Previously, when the first 500 products being re-indexed were in stock, and the next 500 products were out of stock, the storefront did not display any additional products.

 ### Logging